 There are great views either way.
 In front of the dam, you have a view along the river and across Nakhon Nayok province.
 Behind the dam is the reservoir.
 It is possible to take a boat trip a few kilometers along the reservoir to the stream that feeds it.

-The Klong Tha Dan Dam is located at Ban Tha Dan, Tambon Hin Tang.
+The Khun Dan Prakan Chon Dam is located at Ban Tha Dan, Tambon Hin Tang.
 From Nakon Nayok town, take route 3049 north towards Nang Rong Waterfall and the foothills of Khao Yai.
 12km out of town the road forks and you need to take the right road.
 It is not long before you get sight of the huge dam.
 Drive on for another 6km and you reach the right hand turn, signposted towards the dam.
-When you reach the traffic circle with the elephant fountain in the middle, you can turn right to reach the base of the dam.
-Alternatively, turn left and climb the hill to the top of the dam.
+When you reach the traffic circle with the elephant fountain in the middle you turn left and climb the hill to the top of the dam.